 Best practices exist in all disciplines and so software development couldn’t be without any.
 There is a lot of literature regarding best practices, some of which border on philosophy, so it can get pretty confusing for someone new trying to make sense of all that.
+We picked a few essentials and point you to further resources to help with that.

 But what exactly are best practices?